-The text I’ve selected for the reader’s attention will no doubt strike most as an obscure one, especially those not already familiar with (or obsessed with, as the present author is) the sort of domestic piety, usually done in accordance with The Book of Common Prayer, that is found among the great (and even lesser so) English houses of the seventeenth century and onward.
-As one with a personal and pragmatic interest in this longstanding tradition of utilizing the set liturgies of the established Church in various private settings, and a corresponding desire for the cultivation of a good and well ordered home, George Wheler’s 1690 book The Protestant Monastery presents an almost ideal historical alignment for this constellation of related concerns.
-In our modern age of anxiety over the secularizing forces that threaten to loosen and break the natural and spiritual bonds of family and religious life, it may prove instructive to look back on this early example of pastoral care, for all of its remarkably contemporary and heart-felt concerns.
+I want to bring a text to our readers’ attention that will undoubtedly seem obscure, especially to those not already familiar with the sort of domestic piety, usually done in accordance with The Book of Common Prayer, that is found among the great (and even lesser so) English houses of the seventeenth century and onward.
+It was a personal interest in this longstanding tradition of utilizing the set liturgies of the established Church in various private settings, and a corresponding desire for the cultivation of a good and well-ordered home that led me to discover George Wheler’s 1690 book The Protestant Monastery.
+Wheler’s book presents an almost ideal historical alignment for studying this constellation of related concerns.
+In our modern age of anxiety over the secularizing forces that threaten to loosen and break the natural and spiritual bonds of family and religious life, it may prove instructive to look back on this early example of pastoral care for domestic life.
+The Protestant Monastery remains remarkably contemporary for all of its heartfelt wisdom and guidance.

 I had scarcely dressed myself, when a servant appeared to invite me to family prayers.
 He showed me the way to a small chapel in the old wing of the house, where I found the principal part of the family already assembled in a kind of gallery, furnished with cushions, hassocks, and large prayer-books; the servants were seated on benches below.
 The old gentleman read prayers from a desk in front of the gallery, and Master Simon acted as clerk, and made the responses; and I must do him the justice to say that he acquitted himself with great gravity and decorum.